-Mr. Auld has an undergraduate degree in Economics and Political Sciences from the University of Calgary and a Masters of Business Administration with Distinction from Imperial College, London.
 Mr. Fairclough has held corporate finance, capital markets and management roles for nearly 30 years, through which he has gained a wide range of experience, including corporate strategy, debt and equity structuring and capital raising, M&A, capital management, financial planning, budgeting and financial reporting.
 Mr. Fairclough has over 17 years of investment banking experience after leaving the Army, at a number of financial institutions including Flemings, Rothschild and Merril Lynch.
 Mr. Fairclough transitioned into the oil and gas sector in 2012, joining Xcite Energy Limited and subsequently was Chief Financial Officer of Whalsay Energy Limited prior to joining the Company